 Heating is often an aspect that’s overlooked by homeowners when considering their conservatory design.
 But it’s actually something that needs to be thought through in detail well before the first brick is lain.

-Underfloor heating for conservatories will be more expensive than, say, buying a conventional wall-mounted radiator – but the system will be hidden (thus adding to the modern design of your extension) and will distribute heat evenly throughout the area, meaning that you can enjoy your Edwardian conservatory all day and all year long.
+Underfloor heating for conservatories may raise your Edwardian conservatory prices more than, say, buying a conventional wall-mounted radiator – but the system will be hidden (thus adding to the modern design of your extension) and will distribute heat evenly throughout the area, meaning that you can enjoy your Edwardian conservatory all day and all year long.

 Before deciding which underfloor heating system to use, get your chosen conservatory installer to do a heat loss calculation for you.
 This is essential, as it will tell you whether your chosen product will be able to sufficiently heat the space it is intended for.